 Tips And Ideas To Successfully Sell Art Online

-However, you don’t want to just sell a piece here and there over a number of years, do you?
+Anyone can jump on the opportunity and begin selling artwork online.
+However, you don’t want to sell a piece here and there over several years, do you?

-Correct me if I’m wrong, but the goal here is to become a best-selling artist, isn’t it?
+Who would be OK with something like that?
+Correct me if I’m wrong, but the goal is to become a best-selling artist.

 Then, the first thing you need to work on is your mindset:

 Selling enough art to live off your creative skills will not happen overnight.
 So, having a lot of patience is crucial!